Charles Eugene Bentley: Politics

 During the 1884 presidential election he left the Republican Party to join the Prohibition Party and supported former Kansas Governor John St. John.
 The first Prohibition state convention in Nebraska was held in 1884 and he was selected to serve as its chairman.
 In 1892, he was given the Prohibition nomination for governor and the nomination for Senate in 1894.
 In 1890, he selected as chairman of the Nebraska state Prohibition Committee and served again from 1895 to 1896, and was later elected as a member of the National Prohibition Committee in 1892.

 In 1895, the Nebraska Prohibition Party passed a resolution at its convention endorsing Bentley for the party's presidential nomination.
-At the 1896 Prohibition convention he supported the broad gauger faction that wanted to add women's suffrage and free silver to the party's platform, but after the narrow gauger faction successfully defeated those attempts Bentley, John St. John, and Helen M. Gougar led a walkout of the broad gaugers and created the breakaway National Party and nominated a rival ticket with Bentley as president and James H. Southgate as vice president.
+At the 1896 Prohibition convention he supported the broad gauger faction that wanted to add women's suffrage and free silver to the party's platform, but after the narrow gauger faction defeated those attempts Bentley, John St. John, and Helen M. Gougar led a walkout of the broad gaugers and created the breakaway National Party and nominated a rival ticket with Bentley as president and James H. Southgate as vice president.
 Following the 1896 presidential election the majority of the National Party's members returned to the Prohibition Party, but Bentley remained in the party and served as the chairman of the Nebraska affiliate until his death.